pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 automatically from docstrings. `Sphinx <https://www.sphinx-doc.org>`_ serves this purpose.

-Next example gives an idea on how a docstring looks like:
+The next example gives an idea of what a docstring looks like:

 .. code-block:: python